Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: System Models and Problem Formulation

 \subsection{Uplink Channel Estimation}

-To demonstrate the effectiveness of the proposed EIT-based CCM, we apply it to the uplink channel estimation problem in a narrowband system.
-Assume an $N_{\rm BS}$-antenna base station (BS) with fully digital precoding, where each antenna is connected to a dedicated radio-frequency (RF) chain.
+To demonstrate the effectiveness of the proposed EIT-based CCM, we will apply it to the uplink channel estimation problem in a narrowband system.
+Assume an $N_{\rm BS}$-antenna base station (BS), where each antenna is connected to a dedicated radio-frequency (RF) chain.
 The uplink signal model is